 Thesis Supervision

-I have been faculty advisor for Cheryl L. Braden, Christopher Hill, Griffin Klemick, Daniel Munro, and Amitpal Cheema Singh, as well as teaching mentor for Lu-Vada Dunford and Michael Szlachta.
-Currently, I am on the committees of Chungsik Bak, Andrew Doppenberg, and Aaron Kenna.
-In addition, I have supervised four postdoctoral scholars – Konstantin Genin, Rory Harder, Stefan Lukits, and Corina Strößner – and the following theses:
+I was faculty advisor for Cheryl L. Braden, Mathieu Duguay, Christopher Hill, Griffin Klemick, Daniel Munro, and Amitpal Cheema Singh, as well as teaching mentor for Lu-Vada Dunford and Michael Szlachta.
+In addition, I was on the Final Oral Examination Committee for En Hua Hu.
+Currently, I am on the Dissertation Committee for Chungsik Bak (chair), Andrew Doppenberg, and Aaron Kenna.
+In the past, I supervised four postdoctoral scholars – Konstantin Genin, Rory Harder, Stefan Lukits, and Corina Strößner – and the following theses:

 • Benjamin Bewersdorf (PhD thesis, 2012, first reader, with W. Spohn and R. Stalnaker): Belief and Its Revision